manissen/predicting-recipe-health/README.md

-# Predicting Recipe Ratings
+# Predicting Recipe Health
-Final Project for UCSD DSC 80
+Final Project for UCSD DSC 80 \n
 By Mieko Chun and Margot Nissen